 Research - The Heart of Summa’s Practice

-As one of the principle components of Summa Institute, the Summa Research Core provides a formal framework for analysis, evaluation, and improvement of our Natural Learning Relationships pedagogy and family programs.
+As one of the principal components of Summa Institute, the Summa Research Core provides a formal framework for analysis, evaluation, and improvement of our Natural Learning Relationships pedagogy and family programs.
 Ongoing research ensures the continual refinement, innovation, and direction for replicating the Summa Institute learning model.
 Summa Research Core shares results and findings with families, scholars, policymakers, and the public.

 One of the reasons that Summa Academy is a laboratory school is to keep us focused on the innovative nature of what we do.
 Natural Learning Relationship is a living model that grows and changes with input from students, parents, teachers, and the community.